scottoffen/pipeforge/CONTRIBUTING.md

 - It creates a lot of notification noise
 - It pollutes the git history

-Sometimes, your editor will completely reformat a file when you save it, making numerous white space changes that, while they don't affect the code, create a lot of noise for the reviewers.
-If this happens, the PR will not be considered until those white space changes are removed.
+Sometimes, your editor may completely reformat a file when you save it, making numerous white space changes that, while they don't affect the code, create a lot of noise for the reviewers.
+If this happens, the PR will not be considered until those white space changes are reverted.

 # Documentation Changes

 Having excellent documentation is crucial to the success of PipeForge.
-Documentation for PipeForge lives in [docs]().
+Documentation for PipeForge is written using [Docusaurus](https://docusaurus.io/), lives in [docs folder](./docs/).
 Your contribution of clear, concise and accurate documentation is appreciated.